jacobcassidy/cassidywp-starter-block-theme/README.md

 This is a starter theme for WordPress developers to create a custom Full-Site Editing Block Theme.

-You'll need familiarity with [WordPress Block theme development](https://developer.wordpress.org/themes/block-themes/) to get the most out of it.
+You'll need familiarity with [WordPress Block Theme development](https://developer.wordpress.org/themes/block-themes/) to get the most out of it.

 For those less familiar with Block Theme development, I provide links below to upgrade your WordPress development skills.